Home » La Crescenta Listed and Sold Prior to MLS: sold before processing

 This particular La Crescenta home buyer took the bold step of waiving several contingencies.
 Firstly, they waived the loan contingency.
 If you have obtained prequalification from a reputable lender, this poses minimal risk.
 Additionally, they waived the appraisal contingency, which would require an increase in their down payment if the appraisal came in low.
 However, their most significant commitment was waiving the investigative contingency, which pertains to the home inspection.
 Once the buyer’s earnest money deposit entered escrow, it became at risk if they failed to close (due to the non-contingent offer).

 It’s much easier for a Realtor to advise a home seller how much to list for than at which price the home will sell.
-Many homes in the Los Angeles Foothills and San Fernando and San Gabriel Valley are selling 5-10% over the asking price.
-So why did the executor accept this offer when I told him, he might likely sell for more?
+Many homes in the Los Angeles Foothills, San Fernando, and San Gabriel Valley are selling 5-10% over the asking price.
+So why did the executor accept this offer when I told him he might likely sell for more?

 • We didn’t have to continue sprucing up the home and saved a few dollars here.

-• We didn’t need to wait until the work was done, and then send a professional photographer and then get listed in the MLS.
+• We didn’t need to wait until the work was done, send a professional photographer, and then get listed in the MLS.
 We sped up the timeline by about a month.

-• The home needs updating; there could be plumbing, electrical or other issues which would become known during an inspection (remember the buyer waived this contingency).
+• The home needs updating; there could be plumbing, electrical, or other issues that would become known during an inspection (remember the buyer waived this contingency).

-• When a homeowner dies without a trust, the process can be lengthy and involved.
-The executor was tired of the process; he simply wanted to get on with his life by expediting a faster sale.
+• When a homeowner dies without a trust, the process becomes lengthy and complex.
+The executor grew tired of the delays.
+He wanted to move forward and close the estate.
+He pushed for a faster sale to settle the property and get on with his life.

 introduce-introduction-harb-cerpa-la-canada-real-estate